tonyseek/flask-docker/docs/index.rst

 Configuration
 -------------

-You can configure it like mostly extensions of Flask.
+You can configure it like most extensions of Flask.

 For single file applications: